 Weatherization Assistance Program (WAP)

-Eligible Middlesex County households are visited by our professionally trained crews, who use advanced diagnostic equipment to perform computerized energy audits on residential homes, as well as health and safety tests.
-In the process, they maximize and determine the most appropriate cost–effective, efficiency measures for the homes.
+Eligible Middlesex County households are visited by our professionally trained energy auditor, who uses advanced diagnostic equipment to perform computerized energy audits on residential homes, as well as health and safety tests.
+In the process, we maximize and determine the most appropriate cost–effective, efficiency measures for the homes.
 Households ultimately alleviate their heavy energy burden, and experience savings toward becoming self-sufficient.

 - Repair, caulk, and weather-strip windows and doors